vlbhaskar/crud-node-app/README.md

 # crud-node-app

-1. Cassic way to deploy app with containers
+1. Classic way to deploy app with containers

       Deploy APP with containers: bash build-app.sh